 Even when others come alongside (and many, many did!) there’s just no easy way to navigate that part of the journey.

 And then I realized that in addition to all the “regular” days that absolutely, positively break your heart, I had to forge a path through “special” days.

 Mother’s Day was especially challenging that first year.
 Our loss was fresh and we’d had to acknowledge and celebrate two graduations and a wedding was about a month away.
 How in the world could I honor my living children and also safeguard my broken heart?

 We muddled through by having Mother’s Day at my daughter’s apartment co-hosted by some of her sweetest and most compassionate friends.
 Not a lot of fanfare, but good food, good company and a quiet acknowledgment of Dom’s absence but also my living children’s presence.

 It was a gift.

-This is my sixth Mother’s Day.
+This is my tenth Mother’s Day.
 Every year is different.
 Every year presents new challenges and every year things change.

 Since discovering there is an International Bereaved Mother’s Day my heart has taken advantage of having a day to think about and honor Dominic and then another day to think about and honor my living children.